Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 After many weeks of trial and error—and a few unfortunate fish fatalities along the way—I finally began to see the benefits of my labor.
 The plants started thriving!
 Fresh basil, vibrant green kale, and even a few strawberries (which, let’s be honest, I wasn’t expecting at all).

 Every morning was a mini-joy walk; I’d grab a cup of coffee and head outside to inspect the progress.
-My kids started enjoying fresh salads—even if it took a few tricks to get them to eat anything green.
+My kids started enjoying fresh salads—even if it took a few to get them to eat anything green.
 I could finally picture the family gatherings, with everyone chowing down on meals made from what I had grown.

 Where I Am Now